80s Makeup Looks: Trends of a Glam Decade

 In the 1980s, bold red lips were a defining beauty statement, symbolizing confidence and glamour.
 This iconic look, favored by stars like Tina Turner, featured vibrant, deeply pigmented reds that commanded attention.

 This audacious trend often involved matte textures or a high-gloss finish, ensuring the lips were the focal point of any makeup look.
-The reds ranged from bright cherry to deep burgundy, each shade making its own unique statement.
+The reds ranged from bright cherry to deep burgundy.

 Metallic Lipstick